Asim Azhar: Career

 In 2019, Azhar also had an album with an Indian record company and a Bollywood single planned for release.
 As a result of the cross-border tensions between India and Pakistan, Azhar's plans with his record company, Universal Music India, came to a halt.

+Since 2020, Asim Azhar has performed two title anthems for the Pakistan Super League, and has endorsed team Karachi Kings as well.